The Down Low & Other Info About Kids Camp

 Cali-Cafe offers such snacks as homemade muffins, bagels and cream cheese, yogurt, fruit, cereals and juice.
 It’s open from 8:30 a.m. to 9:00 a.m. every morning and again at lunch.

 Looking for whole grain?
 Gluten-free?
 Fresh fruit?

 Yes, Cali-Cafe stocks these foods and more.
-Check here for the Cali-Cafe menu and price list.
+Click here for 2013 Cali Camp Menu (PDF).